AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Very little about their physiology is at all attractive to you, and given she's a completely different species there shouldn't be anything improper about it, but it still makes you feel uncomfortable.
-Given that this was a daily occurrence though, you'd just gotten used to it and did your best to ignore her.
+But with this as a daily occurence, you've just had to get used to it and do your best to ignore her.

 Jerry for his part doesn't even seem to care when he's around for it, but he also isn't in the habit of walking across a public hallway fully naked,